 There’s a downside to meditation going mainstream.

-I try to meditate every morning–which means I actually meditate about 4-5 times a week.
+I try to meditate every morning — which means I actually meditate about four to five times a week.
 I’ve had super-powerful meditation sessions full of full-body chills and sensations of elevation, and I’ve had boring meditation sessions where I basically just close my eyes and wait for it to be over.
 But it’s all meditating, and it rarely looks how you imagine it would.

 1. Don’t Worry About Sitting Up Straight (At First)